jlarge11/berserknobel/README.md

 * The S3 bucket that contains the static content for the site.
 * The CloudFront distribution that sits in front of the S3 bucket.
 * The SSL certificate that gets added to the CloudFront distribution.
+This will be validated with DNS.
 * The Route53 hosted zone for the site.

 # Remote State